Dec 8, 2013

 CITROEN

 André CITROEN started his own car production in 1919, before he was chief engineer of MORS / FRANCE and he had is own manufacture of gearwheels.
-That is why you see on the first emblem of the typ A two pattern of those gearwheels.
-This emblem was mounted from 1919 to 1933 in different sizes on different CITROEN models.
+That is why you see on the emblems two pattern of those gearwheels, called double chevron.

 Size